ZonglinL/ZonglinL.github.io/index.md

 Prior to join AI4CE, I initiated my own project on deep learning for time series.
 The parallel sereis embedding methods highly compatible to different Transformers variants and achives the SOTA performance in time series prediction.
 Details can be found in [this paper](https://ieeexplore.ieee.org/document/10098079) and [this repository](https://github.com/ZonglinL/ParallelSeries).
 After this project, I worked on SE(3)-Equivariant Transformers for point clouds ([code](https://github.com/ZonglinL/EquivPerformer)) and supervising OCR models with LLMs([code](https://github.com/ZonglinL/BertOnChar)).

 <br>
 ---

 ## News and Updates
+- I am actively looking for PhD postitions for 24 Fall
 - **Sept.
 2023：** One paper has been submitted to **ICRA 2024**.
 - **Jan.
 2023：** Joined AI4CE Lab.
 - **Sept.
 2022：** One paper has been accepted to **ICTAI 2022**.